Displayr/rhtmlTemplate/docs/how_the_code_works.md

 * **_initializeState**: set the initial state without notifying watchers.
 Typically called from your constructor
 * **_updateStateListeners**: - Invoke the callbacks of each of the registered state watchers.
 You should not need to call this, as it is called automatically when `_putState`, `_updateState`, and `setState` are called.
 However, it can be called if you need.

-To be called externally by users of your class or called internall by child classes:
+To be called externally by users of your class or called internally by child classes:
 * **getState**: Get the current state of the widget
 * **setState**: Set the current state of the widget.
 Note that this will notify all state watchers
-* **partialStateUpdate**: Partially repalce the widget state, and notify all state watchers
+* **partialStateUpdate**: Partially replace the widget state, and notify all state watchers
 * **registerStateListener**: Provide a callback function that will be executed every time the state updates.
 The callback will be invoked with the current state provided as the first and only parameter to the callback.

 The [render.html](/theSrc/render.html) provides an example of how an external agent would register as a listener, and how to manually setState during load.
 Have a read through that source if you are considering hooking into widget state.